 Investors expect that Tesla had a good quarter as the company has already released its delivery numbers.
 The growth in vehicle sales will surely translate to significant top-line growth and strong earnings growth during the period too, which has shareholders excited for the release.

 However, even though improved scale and higher sales should lead to a meaningful jump in earnings, it's not yet clear how they will impact profit margins given the challenging supply and logistics environment Tesla has struggled with.

-With its share price down 27% over the past six months, can one of 2020's best-performing stock make a rebound when it reports earnings today?
+With its share price up almost 18% over the past six months, can one of 2020's best-performing stocks skyrocket when it reports earnings on Wednesday?

-To listen to the call and to access the transcript, as well as the shareholder's letter and the financial statements for the quarter, all you need to do is go to Tesla's investor relations page.
+To listen to the call and to access the transcript, as well as the shareholder's letter and the financial statements for the quarter, all you need to do is go to Tesla's Investor Relations page.

 Chip shortages: The EV manufacturer still faces chip shortages and supply chain challenges, so investors might also like to hear the company's plans on how it expects to meet its vehicle number targets with these challenges.

 Domination of the Chinese market: In addition, we can expect Tesla to discuss the company's expansion into the Chinese market on the call.
-Recently, the EV maker has been hit with product recalls due to safety issues, which have resulted in the brand becoming less popular in the country.
+This year, the EV maker has been hit with product recalls due to safety issues, which have resulted in the brand becoming less popular in the country.
 Analysts are expecting 40% of Tesla's sales to come from China by next year so it will be important for Elon Musk to show there is growth in the region.

 With local rivals NIO and Xpeng stepping up their game in the competitive EV space, shareholders will surely push Tesla to comment on its plans to dominate the important Asian market.